WatkornFeng/WatkornFeng/README.md

     - Connected with PlanetScale database (MySQL) <br>
     - Developed by using next.js! <br>
     - Source code here >> [JobsFinder-code](https://github.com/WatkornFeng/nextjs-mysql-jobsfinder) on github!<br>
+    ***Note : This project website is now not available due to some safety issues, but you can folk my code and run on your computer!

 2. <strong>  ExchangeF</strong> : <strong> Responsive web-application (can use on mobile,ipad etc.) , Have Login system , Have Third-party APIs </strong> <br>
     - Please checked here >> [ExchangeF](https://exchange-react-eight.vercel.app)  <br>